-In other words, the previous president is unwell and lots of good, already hurting people see it clearly.
+In other words, the GOP is unwell and lots of good, already hurting people see it clearly.
 They understand the gravity of these moments for our nation and they are rightly terrified by the lack of accountability.

 Men and women already prone to depression and anxiety, normally driven to despair without any discernible cause or reason, now also have objective data that makes that hopelessness quite sensible.

 The MAGA movement is making otherwise mentally healthy people sick, and ill people much worse.

 Like forcing a person suffering from Asthma into an enclosed space and making them exert themselves over and over without rest; surrounding them with every allergen and trigger their illness has—and with great joy, watching them gradually suffocate.